With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreFamily And Community Service Of Delaware County is a mental health clinic in Media, PA, located at 600 North Olive Street, 19063 zip code area.
 Family And Community Service Of Delaware County provides outpatient treatment.
-Family And Community Service Of Delaware County offers integrated dual diagnosis disorder treatment, psychotropic medication and cognitive behavioral therapy to young adults, adults and children / adolescents.
-Additional services offered at Family And Community Service Of Delaware County include psychosocial rehabilitation services, family psychoeducation and education services.
+Family And Community Service Of Delaware County offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and behavior modification to adults, young adults and children / adolescents.
+Additional services offered at Family And Community Service Of Delaware County include education services, family psychoeducation and psychosocial rehabilitation services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.